Hybrid or Interspecific Crossing

 Scientists learned to cross a vitis vinifera vine (the European vine species) with a North American species (such as vitis riparia) to try to get the best of both worlds.
 Vine breeders want the quality and flavour of the vitis vinifera European species combined with the disease resistance of the American species.

-Wines made from hybrid varieties are generally thought to be of lesser quality by wine connoisseurs.
+Wines made from hybrid varieties are generally thought to be of lesser quality by wine connoisseurs especially in the late 19th century when the first wines were made from them.
+However today, high quality wines can be made using hybrids.

-Yet, many hybrids are more disease resistant and require less chemical sprays (fungicides, pesticides, etc) than vitis vinifera.
+Hybrids tend to be more disease resistant and require less chemical sprays (fungicides, pesticides, etc) than vitis vinifera varieties.
 Therefore, many proponents of organic viticulture now recommend planting hybrids over vinifera (especially in the New World).

 In the Old World, most wine laws are written to exclude hybrid varieties from all quality wine designations.
 They are instead relegated to the lowliest ‘Vin de Table’ category (with few exceptions).